Chujo58/ReadROOT/READme.md

 **Update Log**
 - Added GUI 2.0 (Recolor and rework of the first version)
 - Changed the icons for the CoMPASS tabs.
+- Added the remaining 2D histograms.
+Need to be coded.

 Please refer to the Wiki to know how to use GUI properly.